jgotoh/distributed-frp-dunai/README.md

 # Distributed Systems Extensions for the Dunai FRP Library

-This library provides a Client/ Server infrastructure by using [Cloud Haskell](https://haskell-distributed.github.io/) for distributed FRP applications implemented with [Dunai/ BearRiver](https://github.com/ivanperez-keera/dunai).
+This library provides a client/ server infrastructure by using [Cloud Haskell](https://haskell-distributed.github.io/) for distributed FRP applications implemented with [Dunai/ BearRiver](https://github.com/ivanperez-keera/dunai).

-Will also support synchronisation techniques sometime in the future.
+Modules of the client/server architecture:

+- `Network.Server` exports functions necessary to create a server application.
+Servers generate state (which will be sent to clients) and are the central authority of an application in this project.
+They process commands received by clients.

+- `Network.Client` exports functions to create a client application.
+Clients display states and generate commands from user input, which will be sent to a server.

+- `Network.Common` contains types and functions used by both servers and clients

+There is also support for several mechanisms to synchronise the state between running instances of an application:

+- Time Warp Synchronisation is supported for Servers, for a version of reactimate which uses time warp, see module `FRP.BearRiver.Network.TimeWarp`.
+A reactimate version for clients in this context is in module `FRP.BearRiver.Network.Reactimate`.

+- Dead Reckoning and Client Side Prediction is supported for Clients, see modules `Data.MonadicStreamFunction.Prediction` and `FRP.BearRiver.Network.Prediction`

+Documentation of the project via Haddock is provided in directory `doc`.
+For example usage of the modules, see `distributed-paddles` and the unit tests.

 ## distributed-paddles